-The directorships of the Board members (including significant non-executive commitments to companies and non-profit organisations) are notified before their appointment to the Nomination Committee Chairperson and/or the Nomination Committee in accordance with the HoldCo and Bank External Engagements Policy.
+The directorships of the Board members (including significant non-executive commitments to companies and non-profit organisations) are notified before their appointment to the Nomination & Corporate Governance Committee (NomCo) Chairperson and/or the NomCo in accordance with the HoldCo and Bank External Engagements Policy.
 In parallel, the Board members notify changes regarding their directorships to the Bank Group Company Secretariat as soon as they occur.

 The number of directorships which may be held by the Board members at the same time comply with the provisions of art.
 83 of the Law 4261/2014 (Law), according to which the Directors shall not hold more than one (1) of the following combinations of directorships at the same time: a) one (1) executive directorship with two (2) non-executive directorships; and b) four (4) non-executive directorships.
 This restriction is not applied to directorships within the Group.
 Bank of Greece (BoG) as the competent authority may allow Board members to hold one (1) additional non-executive directorship.
-Based on their declared information, all members are compliant with the provisions of Law 4261/2014.